 Pathogenic mushroom, the situation quickly changes

 Surveillance of strains collected in the second half of 2019 revealed three patients with Candida auris pan-resistant, the report says.
-The patients were all in different medical facilities and had no contact or connection with each other.
+The patients were all in different medical facilities and had no contact or mutual connection.

 In all three cases, infections from Candida auris of the patients started with echinocandin-sensitive strains and each was treated for prolonged periods with an echinocandina drug.
 After months on the drugs, subsequent tests showed that their once drug-sensitive infections had developed resistance to all classes of drugs available.

 Two of the patients died within weeks after investigators isolated their drug-resistant strains.
 Both, as mentioned, had already compromised basic health and difficult respiratory conditions.

 After these two patients were identified, the researchers examined older samples than other patients.
 It is then that they found the third case of Candida auris pan-resistant, in a rectal swab taken from a patient in 2017.
 In that case, the antifungal treatment had cleared the patient's initial drug-sensitive infection.
 But subsequent monitoring found that the pan-resistant strain had colonized it.
 The patient died 10 months after isolation of the pan resistant strain.

 Although extensive investigations have failed to document the transmission of anti-pan isolates from the three patients to other patients or the environment, the emergence of pan-resistance is concerning.

 The occurrence of these cases underscores the importance of public health surveillance for Candida auris, the need for prudent prescribing of antifungals and the importance of conducting susceptibility testing on all clinical isolates.
 Even the introduction of wiser health aids (such as the copper beds, which kill 95% of bacteria) can improve the overall picture of patients and make them more capable of resisting infections of this type.